 - Address compliance.
-Companies need to first pay attention to and meet compliance regulations regarding waste management, pollution and energy efficiency, as well as regulations related to corporate governance like the Sarbanes-Oxley Act.
+Companies need to pay attention to and meet compliance requirements regarding waste management, pollution and energy efficiency, as well as regulations related to corporate governance such as the Sarbanes-Oxley Act in the U.S. and the European Union's General Data Protection Regulation.
 Failing to adhere to these regulations can result in financial fines and reputational damage, which can make it difficult to sustain a business.

-- Align overall strategy with sustainability.
-Businesses should realize that contrary to traditional ways of thinking, sustainability isn't at odds with competitive advantage or profit.
-Sustainability --- social, environmental and corporate -- is essential for long-term success.
+- Align overall business strategy with sustainability.
+Businesses should realize that contrary to traditional ways of thinking, sustainability isn't at odds with higher profits or a competitive edge over business rivals.
+Sustainability -- social, environmental and corporate -- is essential for long-term success.
 Businesses should strive to exceed compliance and use sustainability to their competitive advantage.

-- Quantify.
+- Quantify results and return on investment.
 Businesses should quantify the return on sustainability investments to make progress easier to track.
-For example, when dealing with compliance-based sustainability initiatives, compliance regulations typically outline a preset framework to help businesses measure their progress.
+For example, on compliance-based sustainability initiatives, regulations typically outline a preset framework to help businesses measure their progress.
+Various ESG reporting frameworks and standards are also available to use.
 It's generally more difficult for businesses to independently define a framework that measures sustainability, with the goal of achieving competitive advantage once base-level compliance requirements are met.

 - Be proactive.
 Anticipate potential areas of improvement and build them into the sustainability strategy before they become a visible problem.
 While most corporations understand the importance of sustainability, not all are proactive.

 - Be transparent.
-Disclosures about a company's sustainability strategy must be shared with the board of directors, shareholders, stakeholders, employees and the surrounding community.
-Businesses should also be forthcoming about where they require improvement and their plans to address it.
+Disclosures about a company's sustainability strategy must be shared with the board of directors, shareholders, customers, employees and the surrounding community.
+Businesses should also be forthcoming about where improvements are required and their plans to address that.

 - Collaborate.
-Work with other organizations in the business's ecosystem to help develop solutions to address larger economic, ecological and social problems.
+Work with other organizations -- suppliers and business partners, for example -- to jointly develop plans to address larger economic, environmental and social problems.

 Examples of business sustainability

-The goal of sustainability requires an extended timeline for return on investment but once initial investments are made, they can lead to increased profitability.
-For example, free cooling for data centers takes advantage of naturally occurring phenomena to control temperatures.
-While investing in this technology may require an initial cash outlay, free cooling relies on renewable resources that are freely available and reliable and will eventually pay off for the business.
+Long-term business sustainability goals require an extended timeline for return on investment -- but once initial investments are made, they can lead to increased profitability.
+For example, so-called free cooling for data centers takes advantage of natural cooling methods to control temperatures in IT facilities.
+While investing in such approaches can require an initial cash outlay, free cooling relies on renewable resources that are freely available and reliable, which can eventually pay off for the business.

 Another business sustainability practice is carbon offsetting.
 Businesses use carbon offsets to register their emissions and offset them by reducing emissions elsewhere in the world.
-For example, an airline might generate x amount of greenhouse gases, which are recorded and offset in other parts of the world via forestry, landfill gas capture, or solar or wind projects.
+For example, an airline might generate a certain amount of greenhouse gas emissions, which are recorded and then offset in other parts of the world via forestry, landfill gas capture, or solar and wind projects.
 Businesses can receive credits for offsetting carbon emissions to validate their efforts.
-However, those carbon offsetting projects can be considered greenwashing if the company is overstating its environmental contributions.
+However, such initiatives can be considered greenwashing if the company overstates its environmental contributions.

-Another way to achieve environmental sustainability in the enterprise is to embrace net-zero supply chain emissions by using electronic vehicles or transitioning to environmentally friendly, low-impact refrigerants.
-Many companies, including H&M, Ikea, Nestle, Unilever and Walmart, have pledged to achieve net-zero carbon emissions in the coming decades.
+Another way to achieve environmental sustainability in the enterprise is to embrace net-zero emissions both internally and across supply chains by using electronic vehicles or transitioning to environmentally friendly, low-impact refrigerants.
+Many companies, including H&M Group, Ikea, Nestle, Unilever and Walmart, have pledged to achieve net-zero carbon emissions in the coming decades.